Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Doubly Linked List/Readme.md

 ### 05. Doubly Linked Lists -- Remove Duplicates

     Doubly Linked Lists -- Remove Duplicates
-    It will remove the duplicate Node from the list
+    It will remove the duplicate Node from the Doubly Linked list

     Example:
             1